knice/inquiry.ucsc.edu/source/_articles/2020-21/dangerous-element.md

 students seem to have limited to no understanding," she said.
 "It was alarming."
-Finkelstein said that while a national educational effort has aimed to keep women from eating mercury-rich fish during pregnancy, the risk to the general public---including to children and young adults, whose developing brains may also be vulnerable---isn't widely acknowledged.
+Finkelstein said that while a national educational effort has aimed to keep women from eating mercury-rich fish during pregnancy, the risk to the general public&mdash;including to children and young adults, whose developing brains may also be vulnerable&mdash;isn't widely acknowledged.
 "It has changed what I allow my children to eat," Finkelstein said.
 "I think about it a lot.
 We are exposed to such a large amount of chemicals on a daily basis."

-This risk---and the element's enigmatic ways---keep the UCSC mercury scientists engaged.
+This risk&mdash;and the element's enigmatic ways&mdash;keep the UCSC mercury scientists engaged.
 "I've been working in the field for almost 20 years trying to understand the fate and transport of mercury in the environment," said Weiss-Penzias.
 "It's still quite vexing."